 Version Date Changes V 0 24.9.2013 Initial version of the Nordic Imbalance Settlement Handbook for Market Participants for reference group review.
 V 1 18.3.2014 / 14.04.2014 Updated Terminology.
 Chapter 1 revised; references to national regulation added.
 Chapter 2 revised; retailer role and time zone management clarified.
 Chapter 3 revised; new sub chapters added with more detailed description of settlement structure information.
 Chapter 4 added; handling of settlement data metering now defined as an own chapter and production metering clarified.
 Chapter 5 revised; new sub chapters added, adjustments to the existing descriptions made and consumption types clarified.
 Chapter 6 revised; new sub chapters added, adjustments to the existing descriptions made and figures updated.
 Chapter 7 revised; new sub chapters added and adjustments to the existing descriptions made.
-Chapter 8 revised; new sub chapters added, Online Service specified in more details and NBS model's impact on information table added.
+Chapter 8 revised; new sub chapters added and adjustments to the existing advections made.
 Chapter 9 revised; new sub chapters added and existing information has been adjusted and updated.
 Appendix 3 revised; the appendix content on national changes in comparison to NBS model have been clarified.
 V 1.1 17.9.2014 The order of chapters Communication and Collateral Management have been changed.
 Collateral Management is chapter 8 and Communication is chapter 9.
 Updated Terminology Chapter 1 revised; information about how the market participants will be informed about updated versions of the handbook has been added in 1.2.
 Figure 2 Relations between eSett and the market participants has been updated.
 Chapter 2 revised; 2.1 updated with references, 2.2.3 Distribution System Operator updated with country specific information.
 2.2.5 Retailer Figure 5 clarified.
 2.3 Calendar and Time Zones updated with more details about summer wintertime change.
 2.4 Imbalance Responsibility and Agreements updated.
-Chapter 3 revised; 3.6.7 reporting Schedule and Gate Closure times specified.
+Chapter 5 revised; 3.6.7 reporting Schedule and Gate Closure times specified.
 Chapter 5 revised; 5.1.1 Unit and Accuracy updated, 5.2 Reporting data Flows figures have been updated and a Table 6 that show how eSett reports information and the communication channel has been added.
 5.3 Reporting Schedules example to figure 12 has been clarified.
 5.4 Reporting Responsibility updated with clarification of delivery day + 1 at 12:00 CET.
-5.4.2.1 MGA Exchange Reporting has been updated.
+5.4.2.1 MGA Exchange Reporting has been updated, 5.6 reporting in Disturbance Situations added.
+Chapter 6 revised; 6.2 Consumption Imbalance Settlement Figure 16 has been updated.
 6.6.3 Step-Wise Approach in Norway clarified, 6.7 Imbalance Settlement in Disturbance Situations added.
 Chapter 7 revised; clarified and restructured.
-Chapter 7 revised; clarified and restructured.
-Chapter 7 revised; clarified and restructured.
 Chapter 9 Communication, 9.1 Data Communication Standards has been updated.
 Appendix 4 Structure Elements per Responsible Market Participant has been updated.
-Appendix 5 Nordic Calendar added.
 V2.0 8.12.2014 The name has been updated to Nordic Imbalance Settlement Handbook, Instructions and Rules for Market Participants and the status is For implementation Foreword; revised Terminology; BRP, DSO and TSO updated